Applicative: Combining Independent Computations

 VALIDATED.widen(validatePassword("bad")),

-// Result: Invalid([Username must be at least 3 characters, Password must contain a number])
+// Invalid([Username must be at least 3 characters, Password must contain a number])

 Key Takeaways